mhesselbarth/homepage/content/authors/admin/_index.md

 I am a computational ecologist at the *Coastal Ecology and Conservation Lab* based at *University of Michigan*.
 I am interested in ecological modelling and especially in considering the spatial explicit characteristics of most ecological processes.

 My research is mainly focused on how we can use spatial patterns to infer the underlying ecological processes.
-Mostly, I deal with point pattern analysis and modelling, however, I also have expertise in individual-based modelling and landscape ecology.
+In this context, I use spatial point pattern analysis, individual-based modelling and landscape ecology.
 Lastly, I am always interested in *R* programming.